jinnovation/resume/data.typ

         ],
         highlights: (
             [
-                Spearheading a workstream on *online monitoring and evaluation of generative AI systems*.
-Leading vendor evaluations for solutions to monitoring generative AI systems, prompt management, A/B testing, etc. Coordinating initial
-                platformization of disparate generative AI initiatives across backend, AI, and data engineering organizations to facilitate sturctured evaluation and measurement.
+                Spearheading *online monitoring and evaluation of generative AI systems*.
+Leading vendor evaluations for solutions to monitoring generative AI systems, prompt management, A/B testing, etc. Coordinating the platformization of disparate generative AI initiatives across backend, AI, and data engineering organizations to facilitate structured evaluation and
+                measurement.
 Defining the strategy and roadmap for judge-based evaluations, tracing of production foundation model invocations via OpenTelemetry, and hot-path guardrailing of LLM inputs and outputs.
             ],
             [
                 Owned the *model serving strategy* from end-to-end, delivering a generally-available platform in three quarters that reduced time-to-production for net-new models by \~50%.
-Developed year-long initial strategy from first principles, aligning the AI Platform Core team on core initial focuses -- system and model observability; model governance; unified artifact
-                management for heterogeneous deployment environments.
-Drove
+Developed year-long strategy and roadmap from first principles, aligning the AI Platform Core team on core focuses -- system and model observability; model governance; unified artifact management for heterogeneous deployment environments.
+Drove close collaboration
-                close collaboration across cross-functional platform partner
-                teams in Data and Engineering.
+                across cross-functional platform partner teams in Data and Engineering.
             ],
             [
                 Established the *Hinge AI Staff Engineer Forum*, providing a